-David Dae An Rynick, Roshi and Melissa Myozen Blacker, Roshi guide the Worcester Zen Community, and, together with James Myoun Ford, Roshi and Josh Munen Bartok, Sensei are the guiding teachers of Boundless Way Zen.
+David Dae An Rynick, Roshi and Melissa Myozen Blacker, Roshi guide the Worcester Zen Community, and, together with James Myoun Ford, Roshi and Josh Munen Bartok, Roshi are the guiding teachers of Boundless Way Zen.
 In 1992 David, Melissa and friends who wanted to practice meditation together created the Sunday Night Sitting Group at the Berwick Street location, and the following year David and Melissa established a Zen Meditation group at the First Unitarian Church in Worcester.
 A few years later, the two groups merged to become the Worcester Zen Group, now known as the Worcester Zen Community.
 Melissa and David established the Boundless Way Temple (Mugendo-ji) at 1030 Pleasant Street, Worcester in 2009.

 David and Melissa both began their formal Zen studies in 1981 with Richard Clarke, a former student of Philip Kapleau Roshi of the Rochester Zen Center.
 Kapleau Roshi was a student of Yasutani Hakuun Roshi of the Sanbo Kyodan (Three Treasures) lineage, a Soto line which incorporates Rinzai elements into its teaching style.